What Is A Condensate Pump? The Basics And Benefits

 What is a Condensate Pump?

-A condensate pump is a specialized device used to remove condensate (water) produced by HVAC systems, refrigeration, and humidification/de-humidification systems.
+A condensate pump is a mechanical device designed to collect and remove condensate water generated by HVAC systems, refrigeration equipment, and humidification or dehumidification units.

 How Does a Condensate Pump Work?